pyeventsourcing/eventsourcing/README.md

 we can define its parameters, a consistency boundary, a projection, and an `execute()` method or "decider" that triggers a new event.

-The `eventsourcing.pydantic.Slice` class makes it easy to express these aspects in a standard and coherent way, and also works with the `Decision` class.
+The `eventsourcing.pydantic.Slice` class works with the `Decision` class and makes it easy to express the four aspects of a slice in a standard and coherent way:

 1. Use case parameters are expressed as constructor params.
 2. Consistency boundary expressed with types and tags.